madda-conte/madda-conte.github.io/_pages/policy.md

 Between 2022 and 2024, I collaborated with <a href='https://www.manageritalia.it/osservatorio-del-terziario/'>Osservatorio del Terziario</a>, the research group of the managers' association Manageritalia.

-Between 2017 and 2022 I collaborated with <a href='https://www.tortuga-econ.it/'>Tortuga</a>, the first policy think tank for young economists and social scientists in Italy.
+Between 2017 and 2022, I collaborated with <a href='https://www.tortuga-econ.it/'>Tortuga</a>, the first policy think tank for young economists and social scientists in Italy.

+Selected policy work:

 <ul>
   <li> L’expérimentation Territoires zéro chômeur de longue durée : analyse quantitative des entreprises à but d’emploi et de leurs salariés (forthcoming, autumn 2025).
 Joint with Thomas Breda, Camille Ciriez, Audrey Rain, Éléonore Richard, Joyce Sultan Parraud, Anaïs Tavanti (in French) </li>